Skip to contents

 rejection

-a character string specifying where the rejection region is.
+a character string specifying the rejection region relative to the test statistic.

 scoring